semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

   - How to scale deployments and how to recover when things don’t go as planned.

-Each of the pieces has a role: Docker brings portability, Kubernetes adds orchestration, and Semaphore CI/CD drives the test and deployment process.
+Each of the pieces had its role: Docker brings portability, Kubernetes adds orchestration, and Semaphore CI/CD drives the test and deployment process.